statsfm/web/static/beta.md

 # Beta program

 To get access to the latest features and bug fixes you can join the beta.
 Please note that these features and fixes are in beta for a reason and can be a bit buggy/unfinished.
-If you have any feedback please contact me on [Discord](https://stats.fm/discord) or send me an email at [beta@stats.fm](mailto:beta@stats.fm)
+If you have any feedback please contact us on [Discord](https://stats.fm/discord) or send us an email at [beta@stats.fm](mailto:beta@stats.fm)

 ## Android